What we do to establish ourselves from other:

 *The objective measurements that we offer to our students allow players to measure their gains in core strength, arm velocity and weighted ball protocols through note taking in facility notebooks and contest-driven activities for strength gains on a daily basis.

 About Jim Wagner

-Jim Wagner is a former collegiate pitcher (University of Arizona) and coach who began a very small pitching business (which his first student ever was a 10 year old player, Trevor Bauer…currently a pitcher for the Cleveland Indians) in 2000 to help some of the younger students in their development in the Santa Clarita Valley.
+Jim Wagner is a former collegiate pitcher (University of Arizona) and coach who began a very small pitching business (which his first student ever was a 10 year old player, Trevor Bauer, Cy Young winner, 2020) in 2000 to help some of the younger students in their development in the Santa Clarita Valley.
 As his clients improved and the number of students increased, the small pitching business, which started at various parks throughout the Santa Clarita Valley, turned into a full time indoor pitching academy with students coming from all over the western United States.

-There are over 135 players that have moved into both professional and collegiate baseball as well as thousands who have participated in their scout ball, high school and travel teams.
-Currently 95 of his clients have thrown over 90 miles per hour and 20 of them have thrown 95 mph or higher.
+There are over 210 players that have moved into both professional and collegiate baseball as well as thousands who have participated in their scout ball, high school and travel teams.
+Currently 163 of his clients have thrown over 90 miles per hour, 62 have thrown 94 mph, and 15 of them have thrown 100 mph or higher.